sumitgupta-dev/sumitgupta-dev/README.md

 ![NumPy](https://img.shields.io/badge/NumPy-013243?style=for-the-badge&logo=numpy&logoColor=white)

-I am buidling Algorithmic Valuation Engine.
+I am build Algorithmic Valuation Engine.
 I simply build it to test my knowledge on ai.
 And just use little bit DSA.
 Using heap for fast searching.
 The algorithm take 3 minimum distance in and calculate the which is the shortest of all.
 I already develop the model in pkl.
 I build it's api and dockerize it at render.com here https://zillow-valuation-engine.onrender.com/docs.